d-toups/stock-price-trend-prediction/README.md

 - The **5% threshold** (last close > 5% above rolling average) produced the **strongest predictive signal**.
 - **14-day windows** performed better when targeting stronger (5%) trends.
-- **Random Forest and Naive Bayes performed very similarly** — each model outperformed the other in exactly 4 out of 8 scenarios.
+- **Random Forest and Naive Bayes performed very similarly** — each model won in exactly 4 out of 8 total scenarios.
 - Best overall performance: **5% threshold + 14-day window**.
 - **Key Insight**: With only two features, the simpler Naive Bayes model is competitive with the more complex Random Forest.